 What is the Injury-Free Running Fitness Education Course?

 If you’re worried about the potential pitfalls of starting a course routine, you’re in luck!
 We’ve developed an online course to help you learn the fundamentals of injury-free running.
 This course will help you avoid common pitfalls associated with running, such as injury, fatigue, and poor nutrition.
 This course will introduce you to the fundamentals of injury-free running, including topics such as How to warm up properly before a run, How to cool down after a run, and How to prevent, treat, and recover from running injuries.
 The course is divided into five chapters that will be accessible as soon as you sign up.
 Once you’ve completed the course, you’ll be certified as an injury-free runner!

-Within a year, 65% of runners will be injured to a point where they will need to reduce their training.
-This 7-hour session will allow participants to develop an understanding of the mechanics involved in running, how to assess the runner, training and recovery techniques and dynamic warm-up exercises.
-In addition, exercise rehabilitation of common running injuries like IT band syndrome, hip flexor tightness, plantar fasciitis and shin splints will be covered.
-This course is designed for fitness and rehabilitation professionals that would like learn how to train their clients to run injury-free.
-Join Ironman finisher and outdoor adventurer, Rick Kaselj, as he helps to keep you and your running clients injury-free.
+Within a year, 65% of runners will become injured to the point where they must decrease their training.
+This course offers instruction for fitness and rehabilitation professionals on how to get their patients running harmlessly.
+This 7-hour session will allow participants to understand the mechanics involved in running, how to assess the runner, training and recovery techniques, and dynamic warm-up exercises.
+In addition, exercise rehabilitation of common running injuries like IT band syndrome, hip flexor tightness, plantar fasciitis, and shin splints will be covered.
+Join Ironman finisher and outdoor adventurer Rick Kaselj as he helps keep you and your running clients injury-free.